 Associations of objectively measured moderate-to-vigorous physical activity and sedentary behavior with quality of life and psychological well-being in prostate cancer survivors

-Gaskin, CJ, Craike, M, Mohammadreza, M, Salmon, J, Courneya, KS, Broadbent, S & Livingstone, PM in press, 'Associations of objectively measured moderate-to-vigorous physical activity and sedentary behavior with quality of life and psychological well-being in prostate cancer survivors', Cancer Causes & Control, vol. 27, issue 9, pp. 1093-1103.
+Gaskin, CJ, Craike, M, Mohammadreza, M, Salmon, J, Courneya, KS, Broadbent, S & Livingstone, PM 2016, 'Associations of objectively measured moderate-to-vigorous physical activity and sedentary behavior with quality of life and psychological well-being in prostate cancer survivors', Cancer Causes & Control, vol. 27, issue 9, pp. 1093-1103.

 PURPOSE: Although evidence is building on the positive effects of physical activity for prostate cancer survivors, less is known about the possible independent effects of sedentary behavior on quality of life and psychological well-being in this population.
 We determined the extent to which objectively measured moderate-to-vigorous physical activity (MVPA) and sedentary behavior were independently associated with quality of life, anxiety, and depressive symptoms in prostate cancer survivors.

 METHODS: An exploratory cross-sectional analysis was undertaken on baseline data from a multicenter, cluster randomized controlled trial on the efficacy of a clinician referral and 12-week exercise program for men who had completed active treatment for prostate cancer.
 Multiple regression analyses were performed using data from 98 prostate cancer survivors who wore hip-mounted accelerometers (time spent sedentary defined as[CPM]; MVPA defined as >1,951 CPM) and completed self-report instruments on their quality of life, anxiety, and depressive symptoms.
 Results were compared with minimal clinically important differences for the quality of life scales.